temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 So far, we have only mapped the percentage of the population that is Black.
 We have obtained data for Hispanic origin, six non-Hispanic racial categories (including "Some Other Race"), and respondents reporting two or more races.
 It would be great to see all of these at once.
 We will explore two different ways to do this: faceting in this section, and dot-density maps in the next section.

 *Faceting* in data visualization refers to taking *any* data plot and repeating it with variations.
-That could include mapping different variables for the same geographic area or different geographic areas (e.g. states) for the same variables.
+That could include mapping different variables for the same geographic area, or mapping different geographic areas (e.g. states) for the same variables.
 It can also involve plots that are not maps, like showing histograms of income distributions faceted by race.

 For this example, we will recreate our basic choropleth map, but we will do it for Hispanics, Blacks, Asians, and Whites.